MewsSystems/gitbook-open-api/README.md

 > ### Partner ID
 > You will be given a Partner ID at the start of your integration journey (e.g. INT123456), please keep this safe as you will need this when it's time to certify your integration.
 > Not got one yet?
-[Register to join the Marketplace](https://www.mews.com/en/products/marketplace).
+Start the process by [registering for a Demo](https://www.mews.com/en/products/marketplace).

 ## Our APIs